Aspen Adapt Turn Real Code Activity into Targeted Secure Coding Training

 How It Works

-Aspen Adapt uses your organization’s Source Control Managment (SCM) to drive which training matters most.
+Aspen Adapt uses your organization’s SCM to determine which training is most relevant by:

 Aspen adapt links code scan results and commit metadata, to help you: